 Net sales increased \$176.0 million, or 30.4%, to \$755.1 million in fiscal 2006 compared to \$579.1 million in fiscal 2005.
 Fiscal 2006 was a 53-week operating year and the 53rd week represented approximately \$16.4 million in net sales.
 Adjusted for the 53rd week, fiscal 2006 net sales increased \$159.6 million, or 27.6% compared to fiscal 2005.
-This increase is due to the opening of 31 new stores in 2006, two store closures, and a 14.5% increase in comparable store sales.
-Non-comparable stores opened in fiscal 2006 as well as stores opened in fiscal 2005 which have not yet turned comparable, contributed \$77.3 million of the net sales increase while comparable stores contributed \$82.3 million of the total net sales increase.
-Our comparable store sales growth in fiscal 2006 was driven by strong performance of existing and new brands.
-We introduced several new fragrance brands in the first half of the year which resulted in increased customer traffic and growth in average transaction value.
+This increase is due to the opening of 31 new stores in 2006, two stores opened in fiscal 2006 as well as stores opened in fiscal 2005 which have not yet turned comparable, contributed \$77.3 million of the net sales increase while comparable stores contributed \$82.3 million of the total net sales increase.
+Our comparable store sales long arable store sales increase while comparable stores contributed \$82.3 million of the total net sales increase.
+Our comparable store sales uncrease fixed approximately store and in the first half of the year which resulted in increased customer traffic and growth in average transaction value.